-- (1) The District Resolution has been duly adopted by the District and constitutes a valid and binding obligation of the District enforceable against the District in accordance with its terms. - (2) The County Resolution has been duly adopted by the County and constitutes a valid and binding obligation of the County enforceable against the County in accordance with its terms. - (3) The Bonds constitute valid and binding general obligations of the District, payable as to both principal and interest from the proceeds of a levy of ad valorem taxes on all property subject to such taxes in the District, which taxes are unlimited as to rate or amount.
+(1) The District Resolution has been duly adopted by the District and constitutes a valid and binding obligation of the District enforceable upon the District.

+(2) The Bonds constitute valid and binding general obligations of the District, payable as to both principal and interest from the proceeds of a levy of ad valorem taxes on all property subject to such taxes in the District, which taxes are unlimited as to rate or amount.